 - The air intake might be clogged, so there is fuel but not enough air.

 - The fuel system might be supplying too much or too little fuel to the mix, meaning that combustion does not occur properly.

-- There might be an impurity in the fuel (like water in your gas tank) that makes the fuel not burn.
+- There might be an impurity in the fuel (like water in your gas tank) that prevents the fuel from burning.

-- Your piston rings are worn (allowing air/fuel to leak past the piston during compression).
+- Your piston rings are worn (allowing the air/fuel mix to leak past the piston during compression).

 - The intake or exhaust valves are not sealing properly, again allowing a leak during compression.

 - There is a hole in the cylinder.

 The most common "hole" in a cylinder occurs where the top of the cylinder (holding the valves and spark plug and also known as the cylinder head) attaches to the cylinder itself.
 Generally, the cylinder and the cylinder head bolt together with a thin gasket pressed between them to ensure a good seal.
 If the gasket breaks down, small holes develop between the cylinder and the cylinder head, and these holes cause leaks.

 Lack of spark: The spark might be nonexistent or weak for several reasons: